charliewynn/lazy-cuber/_posts/2021-1-1-ivy-cube.md

 ![Triangle Setup]({{ site.baseurl }}/assets/ivy-cube/triangle-post-setup.jpeg)

 After the setup you can do the flower swap as normal.
-It won't look solved, but after undoing the setup moves you should be done!
+(In this case I actually did the "reverse" version of the algorithm) It won't look solved, but after undoing the setup moves you should be done!
 ![Triangle Post Algorithm]({{ site.baseurl }}/assets/ivy-cube/triangle-post-algo.jpeg)

 # Done!